Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What are the steps to implement ISO 9001 in your company?

-How to overcome ISO 9001 challenges
+How to overcome the challenges of ISO 9001

 Implementing a QMS can create resistance.
 These are the most common obstacles and how to address them: